Steps to register your business

 Register your business name

 As a general rule, you will need a business name if you trade under a name other than your own.
+Make sure your chosen name is available.

 To guarantee exclusive use of your business name you may also want to register it as a trade mark.